hippiehunter/dblbook/src/intro/hello_msbuild.md

 ## Step 7: Run your application

 Finally, it's time to run your application.
-Go back to your command line interface and execute:
+Go back to your command line interface and execute

 ```bash
 dotnet run